Cleethorpes: Council wards and elected members

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

+The town's local radio stations are BBC Radio Humberside on 95.9 FM, Hits Radio East Yorkshire & North Lincolnshire (formerly Viking FM) on 96.9 FM, Hits Radio Lincolnshire (formerly Lincs FM) and Greatest Hits Radio Yorkshire (formerly Compass FM) on 96.4 FM.

+Local newspapers are Grimsby Telegraph and Grimsby & Cleethorpes Advertiser.

 Landmarks

-While commonly referred to as a seaside resort, Cleethorpes actually sits on the Humber Estuary.
-The sea at Cleethorpes is actually the mouth of the Humber.
-This means that bathers are separated from the sea by several hundred metres of sand at low tide.
+The seaside resort of Cleethorpes lies on the Humber Estuary; thus the sea at Cleethorpes is the mouth of the Humber.
+There are several hundred metres of sand at low tide.

 The sea front provides views of shipping traffic entering and leaving the Humber for the ports of Grimsby, Immingham, Hull and Goole.

 Two large fortifications, the Humber Forts, are visible in the mouth of the river.
 On a clear day, the lighthouse situated on Spurn Point can be seen with the naked eye from the North Beach.

 There is a Royal National Lifeboat Institution station near the pier and next to the Coastguard on Central Promenade.
 Work began on a new, larger RNLI station in 2022.
 Cleethorpes Rescue also protect the beach.

 Cleethorpes has a large boating lake with many varieties of ducks, swans and geese.
 There is also a 62.01 hectare local nature reserve: Cleethorpes Country Park, situated between the resort and the village of Humberston.
 To the south of Cleethorpes, near Humberston, is a yacht club.

 The Cleethorpes Leisure Centre was opened in 1983 to replace the open bathing pool that was wrecked by storms on 11 January 1978.
 The leisure centre contains a 33-metre pool, 1.8 metres deep, as well as a water slide and a wave machine.
 The building also contains a gym and a sports hall.
 In 2012, major work was carried out to the roof of the building due to water damage.

 Ross Castle, a mock ruin of a castle built in 1885 by the Manchester, Sheffield and Lincolnshire Railway, was named after Edward Ross, secretary of the railway company.
 Its height was the highest point on the cliffs.
 After a period of closure, the castle was renovated, re-opening in June 2008 to the public.
 Possibilities of a further closure have been raised after a woman fell to her death on 9 January 2009.